DemandCube/NeverwinterDP_Legacy/README.md

 4. Do development according Git Workflow Summary
 5. Request Code Review on NeverwinterDP mailinglist e.g. "Review Request Issue #111: Title" Followed by link to pull request.
   - Additionally include a short summary of what feature/bug/enhancement this pull request addresses.
+  - put a link to the pull request in the issue
+  - label the issue with "* needs a code review *"
 6. A Commiter reviews the issue, and changes in the pull request (Accepting or requesting changes first)

 **Git Workflow Summary**